 Due to the lack of functional acquired immunity, lower INF-α, impaired monocytes, low NK cells and low complement concentration, malaria susceptibility is increased in children under 5 years of age [2].

 Malaria remains a major public health problem worldwide, as shown by WHO statistics for 2018.
 The number of malaria cases was estimated at 219 million in 2018 (203-262million) with 435,000 deaths.
-The Afrian region accounted for 92% of malaria cases and 93% of malaria deaths [3].
+The African region accounted for 92% of malaria cases and 93% of malaria deaths [3].

 Finally, malaria is an aggravating factor of poverty, a cause of inequality and a brake on development [4].